St Joseph's Roman Catholic Church, Hay-on-Wye: Tabernacle Calvinistic Methodist Chapel, Hay-on-Wye (1828 - about 1963)

 The Calvinistic Methodist Minister Rev. Rhys Thomas Pryddererch (or Prytherch) was a respected preacher in the Hay-on-Wye area.
 He volunteered for the infantry in 1914 but was rejected on medical grounds.
-He declined the offer of chaplain, not wanting officer privileges.
-He wanted to serve alongside the foot soldiers; "the first will be last...".
+He declined the role of chaplain, not wanting officer privileges.
+He wanted to serve alongside the foot soldiers, living testimony to "the first will be last...".
 On his fifth application he was accepted as a private.
 He died within 10 days of arriving on the Western front.
 He is commemorated on the Hay-on-Wye and Cusop War Memorial.

 The eventual reduction in the Tabernacle Chapel congregation size may be due to the small number of Welsh speakers in Hay-on-Wye and/or the nuanced theological differences with the nearby English speaking chapels: Trinity Wesleyan Methodist (Oxford Road), Bethesda Primitive Methodist (Oxford Road), Ebenezer Independent Methodist (Broad Street), Salem Baptist (Bell Bank), Quakers (Bridge Street) and the Salvation Army (Lion Street).
-Emigration to the United States by non-conformists seeking greater religious freedom was another factor.
-The dwindling congregation had to augment the meagre stipends given to ministers.
+Emigration to the United States by non-conformists seeking greater religious freedom was another factor, at one time 30 Tabernacle members emigrated to the United States.
 The Tabernacle Chapel closed sometime in the 1960s.
 The last known dated document is a 1963 list of preachers who were qualified and available to lead services when the regular minister was unavailable.